Azimuthal anisotropy of heavy-flavour decay electrons in p-Pb collisions at $ \sqrt{s_{\rm NN}}$ = 5.02 TeV: The ALICE Collaboration

 The two-dimensional correlation distribution was projected onto $\Delta \varphi$ for $|\Delta \eta| < $ 1.2 and divided by the width of the selected $\Delta\eta$ interval.
-In order to compare the jet-induced peaks from different multiplicity ranges, a ``baseline'' term, constant in $\Delta\varphi$, was calculated from the weighted average of the three lowest points of the correlation distribution (following the zero yield at minimum, ZYAM, approach~\cite{Adler:2005ee}) and was subtracted from it.
-The resulting correlation distributions in the two considered multiplicity classes (0--20\% and 60--100\%) are shown in Fig.~\ref{fig:CorrelationFunction} for the interval $2 < p_{\rm{T}}^{\rm e} < 4$ GeV/$c$.
+A baseline term, constant in $\Delta\varphi$, was subtracted from the correlation distributions.
+Its values, reported in Table \ref{table:results}, were calculated as the weighted average of the three lowest points of the distribution, following the ``zero yield at minimum'' approach~\cite{Adler:2005ee}.
+The resulting correlation distributions in the two considered multiplicity classes (0--20\% and 60--100\%) are shown in Fig.~\ref{fig:CorrelationFunction} for $2 < p_{\rm{T}}^{\rm e} < 4$ GeV/$c$.
 An enhancement of the near- and away-side peaks is present in high-multiplicity collisions.
 To study this feature, the baseline-subtracted correlation distribution obtained in low-multiplicity events was subtracted from the correlation distribution measured in high-multiplicity events, as described in~\cite{Abelev:2012ola}.
-This removes the jet-induced correlation peaks, under the assumption that they are the same in low- and high-multiplicity events.
+This removes the jet-induced correlation peaks, assuming that they are the same in low- and high-multiplicity events.
 The correlation distribution was restricted to the (0,$\pi$) range by reflecting the symmetrical points.
-The resulting distribution shows an azimuthal anisotropy compatible with the presence of a dominant second-order ($V_{2\Delta}^{\rm HFe-ch}$) modulation in its Fourier decomposition, as shown in Fig.~\ref{fig:fit}.
-The $V_{2\Delta}^{\rm HFe-ch}$ coefficient was quantified by fitting the distribution with the function in Eq. \ref{Eq:fit}.
+The resulting distribution, shown in Fig.~\ref{fig:fit}, was fitted with the Fourier decomposition of Eq. \ref{Eq:fit}.
+An azimuthal anisotropy, dominated by the second-order term $V_{2\Delta}^{\rm HFe-ch}$, was found.

 The measured $V_{2\Delta}^{\rm HFe-ch}$ in high-multiplicity events does not exclude the possibility of having a $V_{2\Delta}^{\rm HFe-ch}$ contribution in the low-multiplicity events, as described in~\cite{Aaboud:2016yar}.